brt-yilmaz/git-notes/git.md

 `git diff` Compares staging area and working directory // a is the info that staging area last new about ,b is the working directory
 `git diff HEAD` list all changes in the working tree since your last commit
-`git diff --staged` list changes  between staged and head // --cached is the same
+`git diff --staged` list changes  between stagced and head // --cached is the same
 `git diff HEAD <filename>` to see changes for only specific file
 `git diff --staged <filename>`to see changes for only specific file
 `git diff branch1 branch2`